 And that’s it.
 My sourdough starter, Olivia Low-Gluten John, makes a very crusty loaf and I dove right in with a slice.
 Pure bliss.
 It also works as a very rich side, for those days when you scream into the void and the void doesn’t know what it wants for dinner either.

-In the olden days it would probably be called a dish for women on the go, but I am very much a woman on the stay.
+In ye olden times it would probably be called a dish for women on the go, but I am very much a woman on the stay.
 Stay inside and be cosy.

 Marrying always optional.